vanjaoljaca/chesstrainer/README.md

 - pgn loader
 - trainer: allow move-for-computer when computer is off
 - "answer needed" tag

+more recently done:
+- modules
+- breadcrumbs view
+- add scrolling where needed temporarily (ie div belo)
+- back button seems to delete latest line if not saved... (fix duplicates being created)
+- default option not selectable by ModuleBrowser
+- its really ugly

 recently done:
 - duplicates are crashing me